Grain/GravitySlingshot/README.md

 GravitySlingshot
 ================

-A simple gravity assist simulation I made for a grade 12 physics presentation
+A simple gravity assist simulation I made in SFML 2.0 for a grade 12 physics presentation